zhengwei0409/CodeForNature/README.md

-# FOP CODE FOR NATURE 1.0
+# FOP CODE FOR NATURE 2.0
-*hopefully only have 1.0*
+*hopefully only have 2.0*

+In the 2.0 version, we introduced a new feature - password hashing.
+A special thanks to the person who implemented this valuable addition.

 This is the complete CLI & GUI code